Alexis Barriere

 Alexis Barriere (born 21 July 1995) is a Canadian professional boxer who currently competes in the heavyweight division.

 Professional career

-Barriere made his professional debut in 2021 where he scored a second round stoppage against fellow Canadian Colin Sangster A regular sparring partner for former world champion for Tyson Fury, he has been called a special fighter by Furys manager Spencer BrownBarriere claimed the first title of his career when he stopped Abokan Bokpe in four rounds to claim the Canadian Heavyweight title.
-In his most recent fight Barriere returned after a year and half layoff to easily beat Ubaldo Resendiz.
+Barriere made his professional debut in 2021 where he scored a second round stoppage against fellow Canadian Colin Sangster.
+A regular sparring partner for former world champion Tyson Fury, he has been called a special fighter by Fury's manager Spencer Brown.
+Barriere claimed the first title of his career when he stopped Abokan Bokpe in four rounds to claim the Canadian Heavyweight title.
+On 28 February 2025, Barriere returned after a year and a half layoff to easily beat Ubaldo Resendiz.
 After dropping Resendiez twice in the sixth, Resendiz retired in his corner before the seventh round.

-Barriere was scheduled to take on Roney Hines on the undercard of Richardson Hitchins vs George Kambosos Jr in New York but had to withdraw after suffering an injury in sparring.
+Barriere was scheduled to take on Roney Hines on the undercard of Richardson Hitchins vs. George Kambosos Jr in New York but had to withdraw after suffering an injury in sparring.